Best Solana Cards: SOL Spend, Rewards and Stablecoin Cards Ranked (May 2026)

 What Counts As A Solana Card?

-The term gets used loosely, and it matters because these four models behave differently once money moves.
+The term gets used loosely, and that matters because these three models behave differently once money moves.
 Knowing which model a card uses tells you more about what it actually costs than any headline feature does.

 • Solana-Native Spend Card: Funded mainly with SOL and built for direct crypto-funded spending.
 Fees tend to run higher and issuer support is often thinner than with more established card programs.